-The new episodes are set to premiere on Sunday, May 21 at 9 p.m.
+The new episodes are set to premiere Sunday, May 21, at 9 p.m.
 What exactly can viewers expect from the new season?
 Although the show’s creators have been characteristically evasive — David Lynch is helming the project, after all — they have let a few things slip.
 Here is everything we know so far.

 Getting the gang back together

 Twin Peaks was one of the earliest example of auteur-driven television, and much of its iconic style came from the two men in charge: writer Mark Frost and director David Lynch, who are spearheading the revival.
 According to Frost, the idea came about while they were having lunch, reflecting on how Twin Peaks laid the groundwork for the current age of television.
 Lynch and Frost later took to Twitter in October 2014 to hint that a revival was imminent.

 Dear Twitter Friends: That gum you like is going to come back in style! #damngoodcoffee